Shannon Street: Echoes Under A Blood Red Moon Documentary Explores A Memphis Tragedy

 The New York Time

 s headline from January 13, 1983 read OFFICER KILLED, MEMPHIS POLICE SLAY SEVEN.
 The news of a routine Memphis police investigation that spiraled out of control spread quickly through America.
-The incident presaged numerous stories of tragic encounters between law enforcement and civilians, from the1993 massacre of Branch Davidians in Waco, Texas to the current flurry of racially charged shootings of black men by police that began with the 2012 Trayvon Martin case.
+The incident presaged numerous stories of tragic encounters between law enforcement and civilians, from the1993 massacre of Branch Davidians in Waco, Texas to the current flurry of racially charged shootings of black men by police.
 Although the Shannon Street Massacre, as it would come to be called, has faded from the public's memory, it has remained a subject of intense study by both law enforcement groups and independent scholars.
 For many Memphians, the incident has not faded from memory, says producer/director Marie Pizano.
 "It was kind of like 9/11, in that people remembered where they were when they heard it happened."

 click to enlarge